mincong-h/mincong-h.github.io/_posts/2018-09-16-maven-surefire-plugin-understanding.md

 {% endhighlight %}

 Then, write your tests as follows in test source directory (`src/test/java`).
-For class name, make sure it matches the testing patterns mentionned before, so starts with `Test`, ends with `Test` or any other matching pattern.
+For class name, make sure it matches the testing patterns mentioned before, so starts with `Test`, ends with `Test` or any other matching pattern.
 As for the assertion methods, use those in class `org.junit.Assert`.
 IDEs might propose methods in class `junit.framework.Assert`, please don't use them, they are